thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 09 July 2022
+### Daily Rundown on Sunday, 10 July 2022

-- The average temperature today is 22.17˚C;
+- The average temperature today is 24.47˚C;
-- With highs of 23.34˚C and lows of 12.39˚C.
+- With highs of 26.14˚C and lows of 10.35˚C.
-- You can expect scattered clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->